Environmental peacebuilding: Professional associations and scholars

 "Land and Environment" is one of the ten themes of the United Nations Peacebuilding Portal.
-The University for Peace, sponsored by the United Nations, includes “Environmental Security and Peace” as one of its eight graduate programs.
+The University for Peace, sponsored by the United Nations, includes "Environmental Security and Peace" as one of its eight graduate programs.
 Governmental and civil society organizations have also explored the role of environmental issues in peacebuilding.
 The EU sponsored Initiative for Peacebuilding has produced a series of papers on environmental peacebuilding.
 The International Crisis Group includes Climate Change and Conflict as one of its key areas.

+Key academics and researchers in the field of environmental peacebuilding include (in alphabetical order) Saleem Ali, Ken Conca, Geoffrey D. Dabelko, Tobias Ide, Florian Krampe, McKenzie F. Johnson and Erika Weinthal.